gcervantes8/Porto-Seguro-Safe-Driver-Kaggle-Competition/README.md

 ### To handle missing values

 We initially replaced the missing values with the mean of that feature.
 We later stopped doing this and found better results at leaving the values as -1 before normalization.
-We believe that the nerual network learns that those values are missing.
+We believe that the nerual network learned that those values are missing.

 ### Technique we couldn't use